-Separately, the National Defense Authorization Act for Fiscal Year 2017, which Congress passed on 13 December 2016, requires institutional capacity-building as part of all SSA packages.
-This fulfills the milestone's promise to ensure that SSA supports improvements in security governance alongside other efforts.
+Separately, the National Defense Authorization Act for Fiscal Year 2017, which Congress passed on 13 December 2016, requires institutional capacity-building as part of all SSA packages.38 This fulfills the milestone's promise to ensure that SSA supports improvements in security governance alongside other efforts.

 The State Department also continued ongoing efforts to support local open governance efforts.
-For instance, the State Department currently supports the Sahel Program run by the United Nations Office on Drugs and Crime.
-This program focuses on supporting criminal justice systems in the region to better combat "drug trafficking, illicit trafficking, organized crime, terrorism, and corruption..."
-The US government-led by the State Department-is also supporting local open governance in Africa through the Security Governance Initiative, which aims to "enable countries to develop policies, institutional structures, and systems that allow them to more efficiently, effectively, and responsibly deliver security and justice to their citizens."
+For instance, the State Department currently supports the Sahel Program run by the United Nations Office on Drugs and Crime.39 This program focuses on supporting criminal justice systems in the region to better combat "drug trafficking, illicit trafficking, organized crime, terrorism, and corruption..."40 The US government-led by the State Department-is also supporting local open governance in Africa through the Security Governance Initiative, which aims to "enable countries to develop policies, institutional structures, and systems that allow them to more efficiently, effectively, and responsibly deliver security and justice to their citizens."
 While these two programs represent concrete efforts to support local open governance, they both predate the action plan.
 As a result, it is difficult to conclude that they fulfill the US government's promise in the milestone text to "deepen" support for local open governance.

 Nonetheless, the core activity of this milestone was the addition of anti-corruption safeguards into SSA.
-According to the State Department, a new Framework for Policy Review and Risk Analysis of Proposed Security Sector Assistance Activities was sent out to all embassies on 12 August 2016 and piloted in priority countries.
-Upon review of the Framework, the IRM was able to confirm that it addresses the two remaining components of the milestone, namely the promises to "build additional anti-corruption safeguards into security assistance" and "support greater assessment and mitigation of corruption risk, alongside other risks, within security sector assistance".
-Specifically, the Framework includes a series of guiding questions for evaluating proposed SSA activities.
-Questions relate to issues such as the interests, affiliations, and procurement practices of aid recipients.
-While the IRM was unable to confirm that the Framework had changed SSA practices, this goes beyond what is required by the milestone.
-As a result, the IRM considers Milestone 49.3 to be complete.
+According to the State Department, it mainstreamed additional anti-corruption safeguards into a new Framework for Policy Review and Risk Analysis of Proposed Security Sector Assistance Activities, which was later sent out to all embassies and piloted in priority countries.42 However, the IRM was unable to verify this information because it did not have access to the new framework.
+The completion of the milestone text-which includes promises to "build additional anti-corruption safeguards into security assistance" and "support greater assessment and mitigation of corruption risk, alongside other risks, within security sector assistance"-relies on the specific wording of this new framework.
+Given the lack of documentation for this core aspect of the milestone, the IRM considers Milestone 49.3 to have a limited level of implementation by the end of term.

-Given the completion of two of the three milestones, the commitment is considered to have a substantial level of completion at the end of term.
+Nonetheless, given the completion of Milestone 49.2 and the visible progress toward achieving the other two milestones, the commitment is considered to have a substantial level of completion at the end of term.

 This commitment led to incremental improvements in access to information.
 Several expected disclosures of information were pending at the end of term (e.g. the DoD unified annual budget and the DoD AM&E assessment).
 The only clear disclosure of information during the reporting period was the publication of foreign assistance data for 13 DoD programs on ForeignAssistance.gov.
-Among others, these programs include the Defense Institution Building Program, the Global Security Contingency Fund, and training/equipment initiatives in Eastern Europe, Southeast Asia, Iraq, and Afghanistan.
-While this release of information is a positive step forward, it is incremental given both the pre-existing DoD data published on ForeignAssistance.gov, as well as the pending disclosures of DoD budgetary information and AM&E assessments.
+Among others, these programs include the Defense Institution Building Program, the Global Security Contingency Fund, and training/equipment initiatives in Eastern Europe, Southeast Asia, Iraq, and Afghanistan.43 While this release of information is a positive step forward, it is incremental given both the pre-existing DoD data published on ForeignAssistance.gov, as well as the pending disclosures of DoD budgetary information and AM&E assessments.